 Many times your pot will trigger a false notice and ever since I bought this ceramic pot I haven’t ever experienced that.
 It also makes it so that you don’t have to add any oil really when sauteeing meats.

-This is essentially a pressure cooker peach dump cake.
+We have shared a ton of dump cake recipes on our site over the years because I just love easy and delish.
 If you’re not familiar with this type of dessert, it is well shall I say messy.
 Don’t expect to slice it, you just scoop into a bowl and enjoy as is.

 - Drain the juice from your cans of peaches and pour into your pot.